jlstiles/SDEtransportsim/README.md

 # SDE_transport
-transporting parameter SDE to new site
+simulations for transporting parameter SDE to new site